yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_suspend_resume.rst

 which allow additional wake-up sources to be used with less wake latency at the expense of less power savings.

-.. rubric:: Release applicable

-Latest release this documentation applies to is Kernel v4.4.

-.. rubric:: Supported Devices
-   :name: supported-devices-2

--  DRA7xx
--  J6
--  AM57x
--  AM437x
--  AM335x

-.. rubric:: Driver Features
-   :name: driver-features-2

-This is dependent on which device is in use.
-More information can be found in the device specific usage sections below.

 .. rubric:: Source Location
-   :name: source-location-3

 The files that provide suspend/resume differ from part to part however they generally reside in arch/arm/mach-omap2/pm\*\*\*\*.c for the